zehracodes29/zehracodes29.github.io/README.md

 - Worked on practical development tasks using Python and web technologies
 - Collaborated in a team environment following industry practices
 - Improved code quality, debugging, and project documentation skills
+** Full stack Developer**
+I build digital engines.
+Currently, at Socialmistry, I serve as a Full Stack Developer focusing on delivering end-to-end web applications that bridge the gap between complex client visions and high-performance

 ---